AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Results

 \subsection{Galaxy Zoo - The Galaxy Challenge}

-We also benchmark \texttt{AnomalyMatch} on the 'Galaxy Zoo - The Galaxy Challenge' dataset, which is a subset of $\sim$60,000 galaxy images extracted from Galaxy Zoo 2~\citep{2013MNRAS.435.2835W} for the 'Galaxy Challenge' Kaggle competition.
-The dataset consists of images of galaxies where citizen scientists classified the galaxy morphology.
-One of the classifications they made of importance to us was whether the central source was unusual or 'odd'.
-Each galaxy was seen by at least 40 citizen scientists.
-Each object is ranked by the percentage of users which classified this image accordingly.
-This test set is chosen to directly compare to the results from \citet{Lochner2021Astronomaly}, who tested the effectiveness of \texttt{Astronomaly} at identifying 'odd' galaxies in this dataset.
-We follow their approach and define an anomalous galaxy as one for which 90\% of the volunteers classified it as 'odd'.
-For training, we randomly sampled (with a fixed seed) three distinct subsets from the overall Galaxy Challenge dataset: \begin{itemize} \item 100 normal and 100 anomalous objects; \item 200 normal and 200 anomalous objects; \item 394 normal and 6 anomalous objects. \end{itemize} After each training cycle, we correct the top 10 highest-scoring mislabelled normal and confirm the top 10 highest-scoring anomalous objects.
+In our case for training, we randomly sampled (with a fixed seed) three distinct subsets from the overall Galaxy Challenge dataset: \begin{itemize} \item 100 normal and 100 anomalous objects; \item 200 normal and 200 anomalous objects; \item 394 normal and 6 anomalous objects. \end{itemize} After each training cycle, we correct the top 10 highest-scoring mislabelled normal and confirm the top 10 highest-scoring anomalous objects.
 To achieve robust measurements of our performance, we run these different configurations with 1 well used seed and 8 random seeds\footnote{The following seeds were used, and no further seeds were run: 42, 76032, 730, 83209, 13798, 4538, 5923, 99271, 3762} and average their results.
 This provides us with better estimates of performance and the variation in our method over different selections of training data, and different selections of active learning sets that are informing the model.